all-c-a-p-s/Panda/README.md

 ## Usage:
 - [Download Rust](https://www.rust-lang.org/)
+- clone the repo for dev build, or get the latest published version from [Releases](https://github.com/all-c-a-p-s/Panda/releases)
 - Build and run the project using ```make run``` or build to an executable using ```make build```
-- connect to a UCI gui such as CuteChess or Arena
+- connect to a UCI gui such as [CuteChess](https://cutechess.com/)

 ## Acknowledgements
 Here are some of the many resources without which this engine would be much less strong: